 When I was young, I worked in a tough, uncensored warehouse.
 PC had only recently begun to stand for personal computer.
 Politically correct wasn't even on the radar.

 So after depositing a skid of merchandise in the wrong shipping lane, an irritated foreman asked me: “I know you’re a dumb-ass.
 I get it.
 Why do you keep proving it to me?”

 I want to ask the same question of my employers.
 But an inconvenient need for food and shelter renders this behavior risky.
-So I administer yet another self-inflicted tongue bite to my poor, pockmarked flesh.
+So I administer yet another self-inflicted bite to my poor, pockmarked tongue.

 And my employers continue to see the circular firing squad as the best path forward.

-Case in point is a part-time, temporary position I landed last spring at one of those big box home improvement stores.
+Case in point is a part-time position I landed last spring at one of those big box home improvement stores.
 You know, the ones with everything from rebar and cement mix to sub-zero refrigerators and orchids.
 I’m sure there’s one in your neighborhood.